 How much does the child custody portion of this divorce cost?

 Both of you work full-time.
 Both of you are good parents, right?
 Therefore, you should be able to agree to joint custody and divide visitation 50/50 or close to it because both of your kids are in school and both of you have schedules that will allow you to pick up your kids after school or after a short after school care.
 Percentages matter less than quality time.
 Therefore, how much time will go into drafting a child custody stipulation (agreement) and order?
-So long as you and your spouse don’t have a lot of back and forth, that should be around 2-4 hours of time.
+So long as you and your spouse don’t have any back and forth, that should be around 2-4 hours of time.
 At an attorney rate of $400 per hour, that is about $800 to $1,600.
+The more back and forth, negotiations or disagreement, the higher the cost.

 How much does the child and spousal support portion of this divorce cost?